kev-ms/factrory-fleet/apps/webv/README.md

 ## Update yaml file with appropriate server names

-Before deploying webv to your fleet, you need to update the server arguments with names specific to your fleet.
+Before deploying WebV to your fleet, you need to update the server arguments with names specific to your fleet.

 ```yaml